 As a side note, if there are only a few pores to reduce then there is an alternative using focal acid peels.

-IPL does not affect pore size
+Does IPL affect pore size?

 Active FX is much better for reducing pore size

 IPL is not great for reducing the pore size.
 The pore size is determined by our genetics, and it usually gets worse with age.

 On the brighter size, as I tell all of my patients: Everybody thinks they have huge pores.
 Everybody, even people with tiny pores.
 In reality, most people have reasonable size pores, and nobody else notices your pore size other than you.